 An intimate relationship refers to people who are (or have been) in an intimate partnership whether or not the relationship involves or has involved a sexual relationship, i.e. married or engaged to be married, separated, divorced, de facto partners (whether of the same or different sex), couples promised to each other under cultural or religious tradition, or who are dating.

 A family relationship has a broader definition and includes people who are related to one another through blood, marriage or de facto partnerships, adoption and fostering relationships, sibling and extended family relationships.
 It includes the full range of kinship ties in Aboriginal and Torres Strait Islander communities (see below – Family Violence), extended family relationships, and family of choice within lesbian, gay, bisexual, transgender, intersex or queer (LGBTIQ) communities.

 People living in the same house, people living in the same residential care facility and people reliant on care may also be considered to be in a domestic relationship when one or both people in the relationship try to create an imbalance of power to establish coercive control and commit violence.

 The behaviours that may represent DFV include:

 - Physical violence including physical assault or abuse

-- Sexual assault and other sexually abusive or coercive behaviour
+- Sexualised assault and other abusive or coercive behaviour of a sexualised nature

 - Emotional or psychological abuse including verbal abuse and threats of violence, threats of self harm or suicide, blackmail and bribery

 - Economic abuse; for example denying a person reasonable financial autonomy or financial support